bryan-ab-smith/topomapper/README.md

-## Topomapper
+# Topomapper

-### Description
+## Description

-As part of a larger research project, this mobile friendly web application documents the namesakes of streets in Townsville, QLD (Australia).
-Built on the premise that street names normalises particular colonial commemorative practices, this application is meant to surface the narrative woven through the naming practices of a small regional Queensland city as a demonstration of the powerful colonial commemoration written into the cartography of settler communities.
+As part of a larger research project, this mobile friendly web application documents the commemorative work done through the street naming in Townsville, QLD (Australia).
+Sparked by work in critical toponymy that highlights the selective comemorative work done through the mundane naming practices of civic space ([Azaryahu, 1996](https://journals.sagepub.com/doi/pdf/10.1068/d140311); [Berg & Vuolteenaho, 2009](https://books.google.com.au/books/about/Critical_Toponymies.html?id=xg1GAepFft8C&redir_esc=y); [Rose-Redwood, 2016](https://www.acme-journal.org/index.php/acme/article/view/1215); [Smith, 2018](https://www.tandfonline.com/doi/abs/10.1080/00377996.2018.1460569)), this web application seeks to surface the people, events and moments remembered across the city's geography.

 ![Topomapper Screenshot](img/topomapper_sshot_both.png)

+### Progress

+The following suburbs have been mapped:
+- Townsville City
+- South Townsville
+- Belgian Gardens

+NOTE: Efforts to map will slow down as each of the three suburbs above will be cleaned up, proofed and filled out with further context.

 ### Viewing

 Interested in viewing the application?
 Visit [here](https://bryanabsmith.com/topomapper/).

-### Install/deploy on your own server
+## Install/deploy on your own server

 1. Clone the code